 Learn something new every day More Info... by email

-The most common sign of an ingrown hair is a small bump on the skin.
-Often, a hair, just under the surface of the skin, will be visible.
+The most common sign of an ingrown hair is a small bump on the skin, and sometimes a hair just under the surface of the skin will be visible, too.
 In more severe cases, inflammation will also be present.
 Unlike other conditions, like skin rashes, which often feature a group of small bumps, inflammation associated with an ingrown hair is usually isolated around a single hair follicle.
 Typically, inflammation associated with an ingrown hair is initially quite minor, but it can increase as the hair itself grows longer.

 A number of precautions may be taken to reduce the chances of getting an ingrown hair.
-Shaving with a clean razor that is very sharp, and avoiding shaving over pimples or other small bumps will generally help.
-In addition, recognizing the symptoms of an ingrown hair at an early stage and treating it quickly will usually help avoid more serious ingrown hair problems.
-While an ingrown hair may seem like a relatively minor condition, when left untreated, the associated infection can have more serious effects.
+Shaving with a clean razor that is very sharp and avoiding shaving over pimples or other small bumps will generally help.
+In addition, recognizing the symptoms of an ingrown hair at an early stage and treating it quickly will usually help avoid infection and serious discomfort.

 I don't like having a lot of body hair, so I will usually shave my chest, underarms and lower abdomen as often as possible.
 I'll even sign up for professional hair-removing waxings when I can afford it.
 But my problem has always been ingrown hairs.
 I'll notice some small bumps on my skin and assume they are bug bites or acne.